 How to Get Great Results from Your Legal Recruiter

-The stakes-time, money, or firm wide resources-are always high when you embark on a search for a lateral hire.
+The stakes—time, money, or firm-wide resources—are always high when you embark on a search for a lateral hire.
 And these costs often have nothing to do with due diligence or questions of fit and synergy.
 Instead, it's a matter of sheer economics.
 Because some headhunters' fees now run in the six-figure range, managing such relationships on the front-end can be crucial.

 Nonetheless, there's plenty you can do to ensure that you and your search firm see eye-to-eye on partner searches.
 Outlined below are five suggestions for ensuring that lateral partner searches run smoothly:

 1. Offer specific and detailed information.
 BCG Attorney Search reminds that it is key to set parameters for the deal.
 "We do have firms that call up and say 'I want three partners with more than $1 million of business and it doesn't matter what area.'
 Those are searches we do not usually work on.
 We like to do our work with a scalpel and not a club," most firms say.
 The preferred method is simple.
 Both sides need to sit down and share as much information as possible in advance of the deal.
 What she expects from a firm: why you need the partner; where or how he or she is going to fit into your firm; what kind of person and practice would represent a conflict situation; and the like.
-This kind of thing where you say 'I need someone with $ 1 million worth of business' is no-defining the search very cleanly.
+This kind of thing where you say 'I need someone with $ 1 million worth of business' is not defining the search very cleanly.

 2. Provide access to the firm's decision makers.
 Shifting levels of information can crater a deal.
 In other words, law firms that subtly change what they're thinking about in terms of a hire are more apt to lose out on lateral partners.
 "We need to be able to pick up the phone and say how about this, what do you think, and get the information to the candidate as quickly as possible."